caravelo/beercruit/README.md

 ## 4. Grab your Beers!
 Once approved, we will send you an email with the exact address of the bar where we’re meeting.
 Being these the firsts meet-ups we’re hosting and hoping we’ll do lots more, we’ll do everything we can to make them as pleasant and interesting as possible!

+Remember:

-Remember: this is a zero-commitment beer meetup and it's just a chance to get to know each other and eventually spark a potential interest to work together!
+> This is a zero-commitment beer meetup and it's just a chance to get to know each other and eventually spark a potential interest to work together!

 # FAQ